brianwdavis/liebig/model_fitting.md

 # Model-fitting

+## Background

+This write-up is derived from a paper in preparation (and the poster you saw that led you here) that discusses an experiment conducted at USDA-ARS in Beltsville, MD.
+Cover crops were planted (a range of mixtures from hairy vetch monoculture to cereal rye monoculture) in fall and then terminated at corn planting in spring.
+Corn was subsequently fertilized with subsurface-banded poultry litter (**PL**).
+Hairy vetch is a legume that fixes N from the atmosphere, while cereal rye is a grass that immobilizes soil N into its tissues.
+The quality of the residues (as measured by **C:N** ratio) regulates the release of the stored N from the residue into the soil where it is available to the cash crop.
+Thus both **CN** and **PL** affect **yield**.

 ### Step by step

 I've generated a synthetic dataset you can use to follow along with a similar format to one siteyear of my data.
 The columns are a field **block**, a **plot ID** code, the **C:N** ratio of the aboveground biomass at cover crop termination, the rate of **poultry litter** applied as kg PAN ha<sup>-1</sup>, and the **yield** in Mg ha<sup>-1</sup>.
 A note on style: throughout, I'll be mixing code and output to the console, but output will always be preceded and succeeded by `###`.